 - Add shrimp, carrot, pepper, garlic, ginger, curry powder, and salt.
 Stir fry until shrimp turns pink.

-- Add the drained noodles and lime mixture.
+- Add the drained noodles and lime juice mixture to the pan.
 Toss until noodles are hot and bright yellow.
-Remove from heat and sprinkle with green onions.
+Remove from heat and sprinkle with green onions and optional cilantro.